erikbern/git-of-theseus/README.md

 ![git](https://raw.githubusercontent.com/erikbern/git-of-theseus/master/pics/git-linux.png)

-This curve is produced by the `stack_plot.py` script and shows the total number of lines in a repo broken down into cohorts by the year the code was added.
+This curve is produced by the `git-of-theseus-stack-plot` script and shows the total number of lines in a repo broken down into cohorts by the year the code was added.

 Node – stack plot: